Staffbase/gitops-github-action/README.md

 | `gitopsstage`                 | Files which should be updated by the GitHub Action for STAGE                                                                  |                          |
 | `gitopsprod`                  | Files which should be updated by the GitHub Action for PROD                                                                   |                          |
 | `workingdirectory`            | The directory in which the GitOps action should be executed.
 The dockerfile variable should be relative to working directory. | `.`                      |

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE) file for details.